 For more specifics on subject lines, you might enjoy this article.

 Step 2: Choosing The Perfect Visuals For Your Campaign Branding

 While it’s important to send out your emails with images, overdoing it isn’t going to help.
 The trick is to pick the right image for your concept.
-Also, choose your content before making your mind on graphics!!!
+Also, choose your content before making up your mind on graphics!

 Remember: you only have one shot to catch your client/prospect customer’s eye.
 The average attention span for online browsing is quite low.
 The right image will captivate and convert.